eaysin-arafat/js-utility/README.md

 const diff = utils.differenceBy(obj1, [obj2], 'b');
 console.log(diff); // Output: [{ a: 1 }]

-##Contributing
+## Contributing

-Contributions are welcome!
-If you have any utility functions you'd like to add or improve, please feel free to submit a pull request.
+* Contributions are welcome!
+If you have any utility functions you'd like to add or improve, please feel free to [open an issue](https://github.com/ShaanCoding/ReadME-Generator/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 Make sure to follow the existing coding style and conventions, and include relevant tests and documentation for any new functions.
+* If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/ShaanCoding/ReadME-Generator/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
+* Please make sure you check your spelling and grammar.
+* Create individual PR for each suggestion.

-##Available Functions
+## Available Functions

 Array Functions
 head(array): Returns the first element of an array.